Ground heat exchanger

 In which bus systems can your control be integrated?

-There is a MOD-BUS interface to the on-site building management system.
+There is a MOD-BUS interface to the on-site building management system (BMS).
 This means that third-party products could be integrated into our system and our control system could be connected to a higher-level BMS.

 What about remote monitoring?

 Our e-TALK 4.0 controller includes the option of remote monitoring via the Internet as standard.
 Error messages can be forwarded at any time after setup.
-When commissioning, there is the option of optimizing the system via the system.
+When commissioning, there is the option of system optimizing.
 In recent years, the demand for remote monitoring and optimization has increased significantly.

-Can system malfunctions be recognized at an early stage?
+Can system failures be recognized at an early stage?

-Yes, the error messages are immediately passed on to the ASP (e.g. customer service).Often the users have not even noticed that there is a fault in the system.
-This is possible via the remote maintenance of the e-TALK 4.0 controller.
+Yes, the error messages are immediately passed on to the responsible person (e.g. customer service).Often the users have not even noticed that there is a fault in the system.
+This is possible via the remote control of the e-TALK 4.0 controller.
 An internet connection must be available for the integration and the system must of course be set up for the user.

 Roomcontrol: What are the advantages of automatic hydraulic balancing and what additional costs do I have to expect?

-The necessary hydraulic balancing in buildings ensures even heat distribution in all rooms.
+Precise hydraulic balancing in buildings ensures even heat distribution in all rooms.
 The room control takes care of this automatically, dynamically and continuously and thus replaces the prescribed manual comparison of the circles.
 With its compact design, it offers the optimal solution for high energy saving potential and maximum energy efficiency.
 Thanks to hydraulic balancing even in partial load operation, the control loops are kept at the specified value.
 This makes hydraulic balancing superfluous and ensures maximum energy efficiency.
-The additional costs compared to a conventional individual room control with the fixed setting of the volume flows (at full load) on the distributor are very low over the years of operation.
+The additional costs compared to a conventional individual room control with fixed volume flows (at full load) on the distributor are very low over the years of operation.
 The greatest potential for savings lies in operation in the partial load range.
-So you shouldn't speak of additional costs, but of more efficiency / economy in connection with room control.
+So you shouldn't speak of additional costs, but of more efficiency / economy thanks to room control.

 The BES System